Nonsteroidal anti-inflammatory drug: Adverse effects

 The widespread use of NSAIDs has meant that the adverse effects of these drugs have become increasingly common.
 Use of NSAIDs increases the risk of a range of gastrointestinal (GI) problems, kidney disease, and adverse cardiovascular events.
 As commonly used for post-operative pain, there is evidence of increased risk of kidney complications.
 Their use following gastrointestinal surgery remains controversial, given mixed evidence of increased risk of leakage from any bowel anastomosis created.

 An estimated 10–20% of people taking NSAIDs experience indigestion.
 In the 1990s, high doses of prescription NSAIDs were associated with serious upper gastrointestinal adverse events, including bleeding.

-NSAIDs, like all medications, may interact with other medications.
-For example, concurrent use of NSAIDs and quinolone antibiotics may increase the risk of the adverse central nervous system effects of quinolones including seizure.

 There is an argument over the benefits and risks of NSAIDs for treating chronic musculoskeletal pain.
 Each drug has a benefit-risk profile, and balancing the risk of no treatment with the competing potential risks of various therapies should be considered.
 For people over the age of 65 years old, the balance between the benefits of pain-relief medications such as NSAIDs and the potential for adverse effects has not been well determined.

-There is some evidence suggesting that, for some people, use of NSAIDs (or other anti-inflammatories) may contribute to the initiation of chronic pain.

 Side effects are dose-dependent, and in many cases, severe enough to pose the risk of ulcer perforation, upper gastrointestinal bleeding, and death, limiting the use of NSAID therapy.
 An estimated 10–20% of NSAID patients experience dyspepsia, and NSAID-associated upper gastrointestinal adverse events are estimated to result in 103,000 hospitalizations and 16,500 deaths per year in the United States, and represent 43% of drug-related emergency visits.
 Many of these events are avoidable; a review of physician visits and prescriptions estimated that unnecessary prescriptions for NSAIDs were written in 42% of visits.

 Aspirin should not be taken by people who have salicylate intolerance or a more generalized drug intolerance to NSAIDs, and caution should be exercised in those with asthma or NSAID-precipitated bronchospasm.
 Owing to its effect on the stomach lining, manufacturers recommend people with peptic ulcers, mild diabetes, or gastritis seek medical advice before using aspirin.
 Use of aspirin during dengue fever is not recommended owing to increased bleeding tendency.
 People with kidney disease, hyperuricemia, or gout should not take aspirin because it inhibits the ability of the kidneys to excrete uric acid, and thus may exacerbate these conditions.